tednaleid/decoupling-microservices/src/index.md

 !SLIDE quieter shout

-# read requests are likely many orders of magnitude more frequent
+# read requests are many orders of magnitude<br/>more frequent

 ## with exceptions (logging/metrics) where writes are <em>far</em> more frequent